Rel Dowdell

-Rel J. Dowdell is an American screenwriter, film director, film producer, and film studies/screenwriting/English educator.
+Rel J. Dowdell is an American screenwriter, film director, film producer, orator, and film studies/screenwriting/English educator.
 Born and raised in Philadelphia, after graduating from the prestigious Central High School in Philadelphia, he received his bachelor's degree in English with magna cum laude honors from Fisk University (where he served as SGA President) and his advanced degree in film and screenwriting with highest distinction from Boston University.
 He won the top prize in filmmaking at Boston University's noted Redstone Film Festival in 1995.
 He is also a full-time university professor, Director of Film Studies, English scholar, and film historian.
-Additionally, he has done prominent and extensive interviews with veteran award-winning actors such as Ving Rhames, Keith David, Tony Todd, Roger Guenveur Smith, Larenz Tate, and Mykelti Williamson.
-In spring of 2023, he participated in a major interview on The 700 Club where he spoke about the impact of the casting of an African-American female actress in the remake of The Little Mermaid which was very well received and praised for Dowdell's remarks of inclusion and youth inspiration for African-Americans.
+Additionally, he has done prominent and extensive interviews with veteran award-winning actors such as Ving Rhames, Lou Gossett Jr., Keith David, Tony Todd, Roger Guenveur Smith, Larenz Tate, and Mykelti Williamson.
+In spring of 2023, he participated in a major interview with other African-American scholars on The 700 Club where he spoke about the impact of the casting of an African-American female actress in the remake of The Little Mermaid in where he was singularly well received and praised for Dowdell's remarks of inclusion and inspiration for African-American youths.
+In the spring of 2025, leading studio Warner Brothers selected Dowdell to interview two-time Oscar-winning costume designer Ruth Carter before the release of the blockbuster and ultimately Oscar-winning film Sinners.
+Dowdell has also been well-quoted numerous times in top entertainment publications such as The Hollywood Reporter and Deadline providing comprehensive overviews of historical context and reverence when groundbreaking and unsung African-American actors and actresses pass away.

 Dowdell's first feature film, Train Ride, received substantial critical acclaim.
 Produced with independent financing, the film was acquired and distributed by Sony Pictures in 2005 and was a tremendous financial success.
 Train Ride was ranked as one of the best American films that year as cited by veteran film critic Gerald Peary of The Boston Phoenix.
 The film also garnered high praise in film historian and writer Irv Slifkin's best-selling book, Filmadelphia: A Celebration of a City's Movies.
 Train Ride also won the honor of "Best Feature" at the American Theatre of Harlem Film festival in 2005.
 In addition, the film featured the last performance of acclaimed veteran actress Esther Rolle.
 The film also starred Wood Harris, MC Lyte, Russell Hornsby, Nicole Prescott, and the late, celebrated hip-hop artist Guru.

 Veteran film critic Gerald Peary of The Boston Phoenix has compared Dowdell to John Singleton and Spike Lee in the way that his filmmaking blends urban storytelling and suspense to tackle relevant and universal social issues that are intimately intertwined with a powerful moral message.
 Peary stated in the July 17, 2005 edition of The Boston Phoenix that Train Ride was "one of the best American movies so far this year, on screen or on video."